 At least 1.5 billion people from 180 countries use WhatsApp.
 This staggering statistic makes it the most popular messaging app in the world.

-Fortunately, there are certain ways to get around this quandary.
+Fortunately, there are ways to get around this quandary.

 You can send the photo as a document if you are just sharing a few files, or you can zip the images if you are working with many items and then attach the zip file to a document.

-It is worth noting that WhatsApp is owned by Facebook.
+It is worth noting that Facebook owns WhatsApp.
 So, those that are wary of Facebook’s reputation when it comes to data protection should go in another direction.

 Facebook Messenger is great for sending messages, photos, and videos to your friends.
 Pictures instantly taken or stored on the phone can be shared with one click.